cea-hpc/modules/doc/source/module.rst

 .. subcmd:: list [-t|-l|-j] [-a] [-o LIST] [-S|-C] [pattern...]

  List loaded modules.
-If a *pattern* is given, then the loaded modules are filtered to only list those whose name match this *pattern*.
+If a *pattern* is given, then the loaded modules are filtered to only list those whose name matches this *pattern*.
 It may contain wildcard characters. *pattern* is matched in a case insensitive manner by default.
-If multiple *patterns* are given, loaded modules has to match at least one of them to be listed.
+If multiple *patterns* are given, loaded module has to match at least one of them to be listed.

  Module tags applying to the loaded modules are reported along the module name they are associated to (see `Module tags`_ section).